Crypto terminology, decoded.

 Extended Private Key (xprv)

-A master private key in HD wallets that can derive all child private keys; extremely sensitive.
+A BIP32 extended private key that can derive child private keys for a whole wallet branch.

 Extended Public Key (xpub)

-A master public key in HD wallets used to derive many child public keys/addresses without exposing private keys.
+A BIP32 extended public key that derives many child public keys and addresses without revealing private keys.

 Extended Public Key (YPub) (ypub)